 “To inspire self-confidence and a sense of achievement through musical creativity using composition and critical engagement.”

-Investigation: children will look deeper into how music is expressed in different ways and has changed over the years.
+investigating how music is expressed in different ways and how this has changed over the years.

-Significance: Appreciation of listening to different types of music from significant composers from Medieval, Renaissance, Baroque, Classical and Romantic periods.
+appreciation of listening to different types of music from significant composers from Medieval, Renaissance, Baroque, Classical, Romantic and Modern periods.

-Children will develop an understanding through singing, listening and playing percussion instruments both rhythm and tuned and playing the ocarina whilst learning basic notation.
+In KS1, children will develop an understanding through singing, listening and playing percussion instruments (both rhythm and tuned) and playing the ocarina whilst learning basic notation.